 The organization designs and adapts its programs and services, as appropriate, to accommodate the visual, auditory, linguistic, and motor abilities of persons served.

+Interpretation: Organizations using artificial intelligence (AI) in service delivery, must ensure these tools are accessible and adaptable to the visual, auditory, linguistic, and motor abilities of persons served.
+Accessibility features may include alternative text, captions or transcripts, multiple language options, and adaptable input or control methods.
+See RPM 8 and PRG 4 for additional guidance on the ethical and responsible use of AI.

+Related Standard: PRG 4.02

 ASE 3.03

 The organization accommodates the written and oral communication needs of clients by: